Constraining the Cosmic Baryon Distribution with Fast Radio Burst Foreground Mapping

-The uncertainty $\sigma_m$ on each observable $f_m$ is calculated by adding up in quadrature: \sigmw, the observational uncertainty on the extragalactic dispersion measure after subtraction of the Milky Way component; \sigigm, uncertainty on the intergalactic contribution from the \argo{} reconstructions; and \sighalo, the error induced by the uncertain halo mass of the intervening ($\sim$ arcmin-separation) galaxies in the line-of-sight of each mock FRB:
+The uncertainty $\sigma_m$ on each observable $f_m$ is calculated by adding up in quadrature: \sigmw, the observational uncertainty on the extragalactic dispersion measure after subtraction of the Milky Way component; \sigigm, uncertainty on the intergalactic contribution from the \argo{} reconstructions; { \sighost{}, the intrinsic scatter in the distribution of rest-frame \dmhost}; and \sighalo, the error induced by the uncertain halo mass of the intervening ($\sim$ arcmin-separation) galaxies in the line-of-sight of each mock FRB:

-For all FRBs in each mock sample, we assume $\sigmw = 15\,\pccmcube$ ensues from subtraction of the Milky Way component. \sigigm{}, calculated individually for each FRB, is given by the standard deviation of DM$_\mathrm{igm, argo}$ from the Monte Carlo realizations of the \argo{} density reconstructions for that sightline, subsequently corrected to be unbiased and have accurate error properties (Section~\ref{sec:recon_results}).
-The \sighalo{} component, on the other hand, arises primarily from the uncertainty in the halo mass which goes into our modified NFW halo gas model (Equations~\ref{eq:rhob_halo} and \ref{eq:mhalo_bar}) for intervening galaxies within 10\arcmin{} of each sightline.
-We have assumed that the halo masses can be estimated to within 0.3 dex, so for the $<10\arcmin{}$ intervening galaxy catalog of each sightline, we generated 100 Monte Carlo realizations of the \dmhalo{} where we randomly drew combinations of different halo masses for the same set of intervening galaxies with $\sigma(\log_{10} \mhalo/M_\odot) = 0.3$.
+For all FRBs in each mock sample, we assume $\sigmw = 15\,\pccmcube$ ensues from subtraction of the Milky Way component {as discussed in Section~\ref{sec:dm_frb}}.
+The \sigigm{} component is given by the standard deviation of DM$_\mathrm{igm, argo}$ along individual sightlines based on the Monte Carlo realizations of the \argo{} density reconstructions.
+This is subsequently corrected to be unbiased and have accurate error properties (Section~\ref{sec:recon_results}).
+The \sighalo{} component, on the other hand, arises primarily from the halo mass uncertainty which goes into our modified NFW halo gas model (Equations~\ref{eq:rhob_halo} and \ref{eq:mhalo_bar}) for intervening galaxies within 10\arcmin{} of each sightline.
+We assume that the halo masses can be estimated to within {$\pm$0.3 dex, which incorporates uncertainties in estimating galaxy stellar masses and subsequent conversion to halo mass using the stellar mass-halo mass relationship \citep[see, e.g.,][]{wechsler:2018}. } Therefore, for the $<10\arcmin{}$ intervening galaxy catalog of each sightline, we generated 100 Monte Carlo realizations of the \dmhalo{} where we randomly drew combinations of different halo masses for the same set of intervening galaxies with $\sigma(\log_{10} \mhalo/M_\odot) = 0.3$.